senzing-garage/knowledge-base/proposals/streamline/README.md

 ## Map and load your own data

 In this demonstration, your data will be added to the Senzing database.
-This time, the data will be persisted into SQL database files residing on your local workstation.
+This time the data will be persisted into SQLite database files residing on your local workstation and custom ports will be used.

-1. On your local workstation, create a file of JSON-lines with your data.
+1. On your local workstation, create a file of JSON-lines with your data to be loaded into Senzing.

+   As an example,
-   Either download
+   either download
    [example-data-for-senzing.txt](https://raw.githubusercontent.com/senzing-garage/knowledge-base/main/proposals/streamline/example-data-for-senzing.txt)
    or use the following Linux/macOS example: